kipyegonline/lakeview-gatsby/README.md

 - **To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

+## Building

+Run gatsby build and project will automatically be built on a public folder if theres no err....

 ## 💫 Deployment

 The project is available on Netlify....

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://lakeview.netlify.com)

 And Lakeview AGC website.....
 [Lakeview](http://lakeviewagc.net)